larflows/river-swim/README.md

 # Functionality

 Intended functionality.
 Not all of this may be implemented.
-At the time of writing (11/25/2019), none of it is and the project may or may not go forward.
+At the time of writing (11/25/2019), none of it is (aside from pre-existing functionality in PyRASFile) and the project may or may not go forward.

 ## Critical Functionality